CaptainProton42/SphereScaper/README.md

 ### A Brief Introduction to Marching Squares

-The most straightforward way of placing tiles on a grid is to assign values to each face of said grid and then draw the corresponding tiles.
+The most straightforward way of placing tiles on a grid or mesh is to assign values to each face of said grid and then draw the corresponding tiles.
 For very simple cases, this may work.
-However, you will quickly run into problems when you want to draw transitions between e.g. water and land tiles.
+However, you will quickly run into problems when you want to draw transitions between tiles, for example a shoreline between water and land.
 A very popular way of solving this is to use **marching squares**.

-In marching squares, values are not assigned to the individual faces but to the grid *vertices* instead.
-For each quad tile we then read the values of its four corner vertices and choose the corresponding tile.
-For a simple configuration with two values like "land" and "water" we need to check for a total of 16 cases per cell.
-Since many of these are just rotations of other cases we only need to create a total of 6 different tiles to make marching squares run.
+In marching squares, values are not assigned to the individual faces but to the mesh *vertices* instead.
+For each quad face we then read the values of its four corner vertices and choose the corresponding tile.
+In case of a simple configuration with two values like "land" and "water" we need to check for a total of 16 cases per cell.
+Since many of these are just rotated versions of other cases we only need to create a total of 6 different tiles to make marching squares run.
 (There are other algorithms which use more diverse tilesets as well like the [blob tileset](http://www.cr31.co.uk/stagecast/wang/blob.html) but most of them boil down to the same concept.)

 {{ site.beginFigure }}
 <img src="assets/lut.png" width="35%">
 {{ site.beginCaption }}
 Look-up table with all possible face configurations and their corresponding tile drawn in.
-Solid vertices correspond to land while empty vertices are water.
+Solid vertices could e.g. correspond to land while empty vertices are water.
 {{ site.endCaption }}
 {{ site.endFigure }}

-Desprite its name the algorithm works without modifications on any quadrilateral mesh so there is no downside to using it on an irregular grid.
-It even allows building non-recangular structures with ease since the vertices do not neccessarily need to have exactly four neighbours.
+Despite its name marchings squares works without modifications on any quadrilateral mesh so there is no downside to using it on an irregular grid.
+It even allows building non-rectangular structures with ease since the vertices do not neccessarily need to have exactly four neighbours.
 In my oppinion, this improves the organic feeling a lot.

 {{ site.beginFigure }}
 <img src="assets/marching_squares_examples.png" width="15%">